- Title: Doctor

 - Retail Assortment

 LayPeng Tan holds a PhD from University of New South Wales.
 Prior to joining the academia, LayPeng held senior marketing and management positions in the consumer and industrial goods sectors.
-Her research interests lie within the broad areas of consumer behaviour, retailing, and green marketing with a specific focus on the roles of store brands in contemporary retailing.
-LayPeng also has a keen interest in green marketing, in particular, the attitude-behaviour gap, and the roles of marketing in the face of the green challenge.
+Her current research interests lie within the broad areas of consumer behaviour, retailing, and green marketing with a specific focus on the attitude-behaviour gap, and the roles of marketing in the face of the green challenge.
 Her publications have appeared in Journal of Business Ethics, Marketing Intelligence & Planning, Journal of Marketing Management, Australasian Marketing Journal, The International Review of Retail, Distribution and Consumer Research, and Asia Pacific Journal of Marketing and Logistics.

 - PhD: Marketing (University of New South Wales)

 - MCom: Marketing (University of New South Wales)